Thulcandra is a relatively new band that plays a style of cold and

 the album does not end there.
 Thulcandra decided to include a cover of Dissection's "The Somberlain", which is one of the

-most incredible songs ever written and not even the mighty Watain would be able to truly do this song justice.
-This track
+most incredible songs ever written and no other band would be able to truly do this song justice.
+This track was a mistake,

-was a mistake, pure and simple.
+pure and simple.
 For one, the execution could have been much better.
-Secondly, this one song features better
+Secondly, this one song features better songwriting than

-very much, the type of album that most Dissection fans were dying for, when Jon was released from prison.
-The fact that Reinkaos sounded nothing like this was a major disappointment for many, yet it would have
+type of album that most Dissection fans were dying for, when Jon was released from prison.
+The fact that Reinkaos sounded nothing like this was a major disappointment for many, yet it would have been severely criticized

 (25 Nov.
 2011)